rossriley/capistrano-docker/README.md

 ### Persistent Data Support

 There is support for persistent storage via configuration of volumes.
 Multiple volumes are supported for each project.

+### Installation & Required Configuration

+To get started you will need to